Confidence Intervals for Seroprevalence: Standard Interval Constructions in Seroprevalence Surveys

 The most obvious approach to constructing confidence intervals for $\pi$ is to approximate the finite-sample distribution of $\hat{\pi}_n$ with its limiting normal distribution.
-Specifically, by the Delta Method and Slutsky's Theorem, under model (\ref{equation:binomial}) and i.i.d. sampling, we have that
+The variance of the normal limiting distribution of $\hat \pi_n$ is given by